Skip to main content

 Figure \(\PageIndex{32}\): Another representation of the MAPK cascade.
 Journal of Cardiovascular Development and Disease 6(3):27.
 2019.
 10.3390/jcdd6030027.
 CC BY 4.0

-One way to organize a seminar on a complex topic is to use these 3 steps: tell your audience what you will tell them, tell them, and then tell them what you told them.
-Following that advice, we present in Figure \(\PageIndex{33}\) an integrated view of signaling, starting from the membrane and moving inward to three enzymes in the MAPK kinase cascade, RAF (a MAP3K), MEK (a MAP2K) and ERK (a MAPK).
-Upstream signaling to the MAPK cascade comes RTKs, GPCRs, and Ca2+ signaling, which we will discuss later.
+One way to organize a seminar on a complex topic is to follow these three steps: tell your audience what you will cover, tell them the information, and then tell them what you have covered.
+Following that advice, we present in Figure \(\PageIndex{33}\) an integrated view of signaling, starting from the membrane and moving inward to three enzymes in the MAPK kinase cascade, RAF (a MAP3K), MEK (a MAP2K), and ERK (a MAPK).
+Upstream signaling to the MAPK cascade comes from RTKs, GPCRs, and Ca2+ signaling, which we will discuss later.

 The sequence of events is:

-- binding of an external signal to membrane receptor and activation of receptor kinase
+• binding of an external signal to a membrane receptor and activation of the receptor kinase

-- MAPK phosphorylates inactive transcription factors (or other proteins) and activates them.
-Unfortunately (from a naming point of view) when the activated proteins are themselves protein kinases, they are called mitogen-activated protein kinase activated protein kinases (MAPKAPK)
+• MAPK phosphorylates inactive transcription factors or other proteins, thereby activating them.
+Unfortunately (from a naming point of view), when the activated proteins are themselves protein kinases, they are called mitogen-activated protein kinase-activated protein kinases (MAPKAPK)

 There are seven types of MAPKs, four conventional and three atypical.
 Four typical ones are described in the table below.